How to Start a Mindfulness Meditation Practice

 There is a lot to say on this.
 The answer is that for the vast majority of people, mindfulness meditation is very beneficial.
 That said, you may not want to take on a meditation practice if you are deeply depressed, of if meditation triggers a trauma response.
 How do you know?
 Trauma responses are overwhelming and often scary, even terrifying.
 Bottom line is that if the meditation practice causes you to feel worse, don’t do it.

 There is a natural discomfort that occurs when learning something new.
 For most people, learning to ride a bike is not a ton-o-fun.
-Learning to play an F-Chord on guitar is just simply awkward and painful to start.
+Learning to play an F-Chord on guitar (which involves holding two strings done with one finger) is just simply awkward and painful to start.
 That kind of discomfort is common when starting a mindfulness meditation practice.
+It’s normal.
+It’s annoying.
+It’s not overwhelming.
+And it goes away.

-But if you got on a bike and abject fear and overwhelm overcame you so much that you felt like you were overcome or about to be overcome – that’s something else.
+But if you got on a bike and abject fear and overwhelm came on so strong that you felt like you were overcome or about to be overcome – that’s something else.
 You freeze, or go blank and can’t move or barely able to speak.
 Or you start to shake or start to have a flood of memories and feelings that you can’t stop.
 If that’s happening, then something else is going on besides normal discomfort.
+I hate to make this sound so dramatic, but it is.

 If you suspect you have an issue such that meditation isn’t good for you, do some research on trauma-informed mindfulness.
 Try a movement-based mindfulness process such as tai-chi, chi-gong, contact improvisation, yoga, or other practice.
-They can be very solid ways to get mindfulness into your life.
+They can be very solid ways to get mindfulness into your life and using a different mode for being mindful means it may not trigger you.

-If get some expert 1:1 one help.
+Or get some expert 1:1 one help.
 I strongly a somatic therapist that is trained in trauma and PTSD specifically.
 If it’s what you need, you will be in the right hands, and if not, they will tell you.
+Ask specifically, “are you trained or certified in managing PTSD or trauma?”
+Knowing what it is is insufficient.
+They need to actually trained and have experience with it.

 The bottom line is that if you feel worse after meditation practice, don’t repeat it.
-You should feel better, or at least a bit annoyed at your newbiness, but not seriously worse.
+You might be annoyed by your newbiness, but not seriously worse.

 I don't know if I'm breathing right?